pulumi/registry/themes/default/content/registry/packages/azure/installation-configuration.md

 layout: installation
 ---

 To provision resources with the Pulumi Azure provider, you need to have an Azure CLI installed and you need to have Azure credentials.
-These instructions assume you're using the [Azure CLI 2.0](https://github.com/Azure/azure-cli).
+These instructions assume you're using the [Azure CLI ](https://github.com/Azure/azure-cli).
 Your Azure credentials are never sent to Pulumi.com.
 Pulumi uses the Azure SDK and the credentials in your environment to authenticate requests from your computer to Azure.

-{{% notes type="info" %}}
-Pulumi Azure also works with the legacy [Azure xPlat CLI](https://github.com/Azure/azure-xplat-cli) but we recommend using the CLI 2.0 for the best experience.
-{{% /notes %}}

 ## Installation